 13. Akismet WordPress comments plugin

-Lastly, the best comment spam protector you can find in the WordPress market – Akismet.
+The best comment spam protector you can find in the WordPress marketplace is Akismet.
 Spam comment prevention is necessary not only because it saves your disk space but also increases site performance and SEO.
 Furthermore, it makes the user experience better, which is extremely important.